 2. Cork harvesting is one of the highest-paid agricultural jobs in the world

-Every nine years, highly skilled workers use all their experience to carefully strip the bark from the cork oak tree, a very physical job performed during the hottest months of the year.
+Every nine years, highly skilled workers carefully strip the bark from the cork oak tree, a very physical job performed during the hottest months of the year.
 After being removed from the tree, it is left in stacks of large curved planks for 6 months to dry out.

 View this post on Instagram